greenelab/lab-website-template/README.md

 Research the options [carefully](https://replyable.com/2017/03/disqus-is-your-data-worth-trading-for-convenience).

 Some are full services that take care of the plugin and server for you.
-For these, you usually just have to create an account for your site, then paste the code snippet where you want the comment section, eg at the bottom of `_layouts/post.html`.
+For these, you usually just have to create an account for your site, then paste the code snippet anywhere you want a comment section, eg at the bottom of `_layouts/post.html`.

 Others just give you a plugin and the tools you need to run your own server, giving you greater privacy and security, but requiring more work to set up.